Janna112358/db-experiments/README.md

 ## TryHydra

-Project to try out (experimental release of) sqlhydra.
+Project to try out (new features of) [sqlhydra](https://github.com/JordanMarr/SqlHydra) with a Postgres database.
+Specifically, I am interested in using Postgres enum types and materialized views.

 We use SqlHydra to automatically generate a "database types" module `tryHydra/DbTypes.fs` (in the repo).
 Regenerate the hydra file by running: